Cold Texting for Sales: Do’s, Don’ts, Tips (& Should You Do It?)

 If you want to encourage prospects and leads to reach out via SMS, make sure your phone number is available to them.
 Add it to your LinkedIn profile, your email signature, and anywhere else prospects may find it useful.

 3. Set up a Texting Short Code

-Short codes allow your prospects or customers to text a short message to your number and automatically opt-in to receive messages from you.
+Shortcodes allow your prospects or customers to text a short message to your number and automatically opt-in to receive your messages.

-The great thing about short codes is that you can mention them anywhere, online or offline, and get direct opt-in from your prospects before contacting them.
+The great thing about shortcodes is you can mention them anywhere, online or offline, and get direct opt-in from your prospects before contacting them.

 Here are some ways you can use short codes to elevate your cold texting strategy: